ziacko/OAUpsample/README.md

 ## Project Motivation

-While watching [this video by Modern Vintage Gamer](https://www.youtube.com/watch?v=BaX5YUZ5FLk), I learned how original game developers managed to fit impressive visuals onto limited hardware.
+While watching [this video by Modern Vintage Gamer](https://www.youtube.com/watch?v=BaX5YUZ5FLk), I learned how original game developers of Resident Evil 2 managed to fit impressive visuals onto the limited N64 cartridge.
 Inspired by this, I combined a dynamic resolution technique with an anti-aliasing solution that scales well—resulting in an easy-to-implement upsampler that could serve as a lightweight alternative to DLSS and FSR.

 ## How It Works